drahil/Socraites/README.md

-# Socraites - AI-Powered Code Review Tool
+# Socraites - AI-Powered Code Review Tool for PHP

 An intelligent CLI tool that performs AI-assisted code reviews by analyzing your Git staged changes and their context.